Pests

 5. 5

-Thin out dense, tangled growth as part of treatment so light and airflow reach the inner stems, making future inspections actually able to see the whole plant rather than just the visible surface.
+Thin out dense, tangled growth as part of the treatment process so light and airflow reach the inner stems, which also makes future inspections able to actually see the whole plant rather than only its visible outer surface.

 Prevention

-• Monthly inspection of all stems — the rapid growth means new sections should be checked as they develop
+• Monthly inspection of all stems, since the rapid growth of this genus means new sections should be checked as they develop rather than assumed clean

-• Pruning reveals the stem structure and provides opportunity to inspect areas that were previously hidden
+• Regular pruning reveals the stem structure and creates the opportunity to inspect areas that were previously hidden inside a dense tangle

 Quick Summary